AI Is Not Magic

 I asked: “What kind of AI?
 LLM chat?
 Agentic?
 Automation?”

 That’s where it starts.
-Most people lump it all into one word.
+Most people collapse everything into one word.
 LLM?
 AI.
 Chatbot?
 AI.
 Automation tool?
 AI.
 Copilot?
 AI.
 But Claude Code, ChatGPT, Cursor, Copilot are wildly different tools.
-Using the wrong one for a task is like grabbing a screwdriver to hammer a nail.
+Using the wrong one is like picking up a screwdriver to hammer a nail.
 When you can’t tell what you’re holding, you either expect too much or get frustrated and bail.
 Neither ends well.

 What it’s good at, what it sucks at

-From what I’ve seen across teams and projects, AI coding tools genuinely boost productivity — but only for certain kinds of work.
+From what I’ve seen across teams and projects, AI coding tools genuinely help productivity, but only for certain kinds of work.

-Stuff with clear templates and well-worn patterns: writing tests, generating boilerplate, refactoring known structures, docs.
-The speed difference is dramatic.
-Work that used to eat half a day wraps up in under ten minutes.
+Things with clear templates and well-worn patterns: writing tests, generating boilerplate, refactoring known structures, docs.
+The speed difference is obvious.
+Work that used to eat half a day is often done in under ten minutes.

-Holistic, multi-dimensional reasoning is a different story — system architecture, tech stack choices for a specific problem, weighing performance against maintainability.
+Holistic, multi-dimensional reasoning is a different story.
+System architecture, picking the tech stack for a specific problem, weighing performance against maintainability.
 A few technical constraints explain why.

 LLM APIs are stateless.
 Each request, the model only sees the tokens in that request.
 Want it to remember the earlier chat?
 You resend the whole history every turn.
-Context is thin, it has to guess, and guesses go wrong.
+Context is thin, so it guesses, and guesses go wrong.

 Context windows are finite.
-Overflow the window and the model silently drops things, stitching reasoning from whatever’s left.
-Research has consistently shown that longer contexts tend to degrade reasoning rather than improve it.
+Overflow the window and the model silently drops things, piecing reasoning together from whatever’s left.
+Research has consistently shown that longer contexts tend to degrade reasoning rather than help it.

 And there’s information poisoning.
-Feed the model five different approaches to the same problem and it has to reason through which one applies.
-More reasoning steps, higher cumulative error.
+Feed five different approaches to the same problem into the prompt and now the model has to reason through which one applies.
+More reasoning steps, more cumulative error.

-You see the pattern everywhere: someone types “build me an e-commerce site like Shopify” and waits.
-Ten minutes in, the AI starts drifting, hallucinating.
+You see the pattern everywhere.
+Someone types “build me an e-commerce site like Shopify” and waits.
+Ten minutes in, the AI is drifting, hallucinating.
 They get frustrated and write the whole thing off.
-But the AI never had a real sense of what they wanted — it was doing its best with a three-line prompt.
+But the AI never had a real sense of what they wanted.
+It was doing its best with a three-line prompt.

 Builders and Architects

-There’s a metaphor that shows up in engineering discussions: builders versus architects.
+There’s a metaphor I keep coming back to: builders versus architects.

-Builders do repetitive work with clear processes — mix mortar, lay bricks, plaster walls.
-AI is great at this kind of work.
+Builders do repetitive work with clear processes.
+Mix mortar, lay bricks, plaster walls.
+AI is great at this.
 Fast, clean, few careless mistakes.

 Architects put together the master plan, balancing aesthetics, function, structure, cost.
-They define the framework the builders follow.
+They define the frame the builders fill.

 AI is a superhuman builder.
 The architect has to be you.

-Here’s the part worth internalizing: AI works best when you’ve already thought the problem through.
+The part worth internalizing: AI works best when you’ve already thought the problem through.
 Sketch the architecture, hand it over, and it helps you build faster.
-Hand it an empty lot and say “build me a house” — you’ll get something, but it might be a chicken coop.
-The best prompts consistently come after the thinking, not before.
+Hand it an empty lot and say “build me a house”, you’ll get something, but it might be a chicken coop.
+The best prompts come after the thinking, not before.

 Applied to software: if your job is mostly writing repetitive, pattern-based code, AI is a real competitive threat.
 It’s faster and cleaner.
-But if you’re a Solution Architect or Business Analyst — analyzing the big picture, understanding the problem, designing solutions — AI is an ally, not a replacement.
+But if you’re a Solution Architect or Business Analyst — analyzing the big picture, understanding the problem, designing the solution — AI is a strong assistant, not a replacement.

 How to use it well

-Ask “why,” not just “how.”
-The AI suggests a solution — make it explain.
+Ask “why”, not just “how”.
+The AI suggests a solution, make it explain.
 Why this approach?
 What else did it consider?
 What’s the trade-off?
-If it can’t explain convincingly, it doesn’t get merged.
+If the explanation isn’t convincing, it doesn’t get merged.

 And once a week, do a no-AI session.
-Turn everything off — editor and docs.
+Editor and docs only.
 First time feels like withdrawal.
 After a few weeks the difference in debugging speed and clarity of thought is noticeable.
-Think of it as maintenance for your own reasoning.
+Call it maintenance for your own reasoning.

 Comments